AmrDeveloper/LLQL/RELEASING.md

    This will trigger a GitHub Action workflow which will create a GitHub release and publish to Cargo.

-# Releasing GitQL SDK crate
+# Releasing LLQL SDK crate

   1. Update `Cargo.toml` with the new version.
   2. `cargo publish --allow-dirty`